akshaysasikumar30/vidyalai_interview_challenge/README.md

 - [x] Convert `UserList` React class component to functional component and convert `witUserData` HOC (Higher order Component) to a custom React hooks

-- [] Convert `useWindowWidth` hook to ContextAPI.
+- [not completed] Convert `useWindowWidth` hook to ContextAPI.
 Declare the ContextAPI globally and access the `isSmallerDevice` property.

 ## Progress and Experience
 - Thankyou for giving me this oppertunity.Unfortunately, I couldn't complete 2 tasks due to my limited experience, especially when it came to tasks like "changing class component to function component".
 I had to